-Autosomal dominant (AD): Disease or character is seen in all generations of a family, even though only one allele is mutated (dominant trait).
-Males and females, sons and daughters, are equally affected.
-If disease arises from a new mutation or the disease has incomplete penetrance, then the AD disease would not be seen in all generations of a family.
-Examples are Marfan’s syndrome, Huntington’s disease, achondroplasia, some inherited cancers, familial hypercholesterolemia and neurofibromatosis type 1.
+Autosomal dominant (AD): A disease or trait is typically seen in every generation of a family because only one mutated allele is needed to express the trait (dominant).
+Males and females (sons and daughters) are equally affected.
+If the disease arises from a new mutation, or if the disease shows incomplete penetrance, an AD condition may not appear in every generation.
+Examples include Marfan syndrome, Huntington disease, achondroplasia, some inherited cancers, familial hypercholesterolemia, and neurofibromatosis type 1.

-Following is the risk of when one of the parent carries the faulty gene, for each pregnancy:
+Following is the risk when one parent carries the faulty gene, for each pregnancy:

 1 in 2 or 50% chance that the child will be affected, assuming complete penetrance